qubusp/challenges/tf/devops.md

 8. If the tests pass with 98% move on and deploy to staging against traffic which is directly forked from production(could be goreplay or just ingress feature.)
 9. If it breaks down - go back to development, if it doesn't - move on to verifying what is functioning - time for manual testing.
 10. if manual testing works out well - congrats - you can move start a deployment to production.
 If not - back to the drawing board.
 11. Production rollout.
 If it doesn't work out, roll back to an earlier version.

 #### Question 4

+NB: For me, it's a chicken and an egg problem - do I have an existing env, do I not, can I use object storage for state.
+It's very general.

 Create a [Terraform](https://www.terraform.io/) provisioning for [Google Cloud Compute](https://cloud.google.com/compute).